Databases and Information Systems: Virtual Teaching

 screen, a computer froze and had to be restarted completely (this took some time).

 In all cases, the teaching person will try to get back as soon as possible ...

-At least in the first weeks, there will be a DBIS member (passively) in the
+Sometimes, there will be a DBIS member (passively) in the

 RocketChat "dbis" channel during the lectures, send a message there to "wake him up".